asdf-format/asdf/docs/asdf/features.rst

 This schema restricts the kinds of files that will be accepted as valid to those that contain a top-level ``image`` property that is an ``ndarray``, and a top-level ``metadata`` property that contains information about the time the image was taken and the resolution of the image.
-Note that the schema uses the same ``id`` and ``tag`` as the `top-level core schema`_ from the ASDF Standard.
-This is because it is validating the file at the top level, but is imposing restrictions beyond what is normally required for an ASDF file.

 In order to use this schema for a secondary validation pass, we pass the `custom_schema` argument to either `asdf.open` or the `AsdfFile` constructor.